Skip to main content

 Autoscaling increases or decreases the number of Nodes in a Node Pool when the following occurs:

 • Scale up: When CKS cannot schedule Pods due to insufficient resources, like CPU or memory, CKS scales up the Node Pools.
-For more information, see the section How does up-scale work? in the Kubernetes docs.
+For more information, see How does up-scale work? in the Kubernetes documentation.

 • Scale down: When CKS determines that Nodes are underutilized for a configured period, CKS scales down the Node Pools.
-For more information, see the section How does down-scale work? in the Kubernetes documentation.
+For more information, see How does down-scale work? in the Kubernetes documentation.

 Node selectors and autoscaling